AsthmaProjectTeam/AsthmaProject/README.md

 ```
 ------------------------------------------------------
 #### PATCH /v2/initiator/patients/add
-Append/Add a patient to Initiator
+Append/Add a list of patients to Initiator
 ##### Resource Information
 | 			     			| 		 			|
 | ------------- 			|:-------------:	|